robotsorcerer/LyapunovLearner/README.md

   - A straightforward CLF learner.

-  - A straightforward nonlinear optimization of the CLF cost that handles _both inequality and equality constraints._
+  - A straightforward nonlinear optimization of the CLF cost that handles both _inequality and equality_  constraints.

   - Written in python and easy to port to other open-source robot libraries.

+### Methods

+  - Through a clever re-parameterization of robot trajectories, by a so-called weighted sum of asymmetric quadratic functions (WSAQF), and nonlinear optimization, we learn stable Lyapunov attractors for the dynamics of a robot's reaching motion, such that we are guaranteed to settle to non-spurious and stable attractors after optimization;

+  - This code leverages a control Lyapunov function in deriving the control laws used to stabilize spurious regions of attractors that a Gaussian mixture regression may generate;

++ This code is pretty much easy to follow and adapt for any dynamical system.
+Matter-of-factly, I used it in learning the dynamics of the Torobo 7-DOF arm in Tokyo ca Summer 2018.

 ### TODOs